AbdullahOB/InternshipAssignment/README.md

 - *the code structure is like the following:* All screens are inside the lib folder, the component folder contains all widgets that used generally in the code, the db folder contains db files.
 - *you can edit colors by edit the constants.dart file*

+Then you can run the code using emulator or physical phone.